chboeh/AzureSentinel/Training/Hints/CTF_Hint1.md

-Getting started you'll need to look through the raw data you've been given to parser this out into a proper format.
+Getting started you'll need to look through the raw data you've been given to parse this out into a proper format.
 Based on the previous query :
 ~~~~
 SecurityDetection